chevybowtie/NESDR-Smart-v5-APRS-iGate/README.md

 - `--upload` to submit queued spots to WSPRnet
 - `--config PATH` to point at an alternate configuration file

-WSPR data is stored beneath `~/.local/share/neo-igate/wspr/` by default.
+WSPR data is stored beneath `~/.local/share/neo-rx/wspr/` by default.

 ## Troubleshooting
-- `neo-igate diagnostics` surfaces missing dependencies, SDR availability, and network reachability issues.
+- `neo-rx diagnostics` surfaces missing dependencies, SDR availability, and network reachability issues.
 - Ensure `rtl_fm`, `rtl_test`, `direwolf`, and `sox` (optional) are installed and executable.
-- Review Direwolf and listener logs under `~/.local/share/neo-igate/` for detailed errors.
+- Review Direwolf and listener logs under `~/.local/share/neo-rx/` for detailed errors.
-- Re-run `neo-igate setup --reset` if you need to regenerate configuration files or Direwolf templates.
+- Re-run `neo-rx setup --reset` if you need to regenerate configuration files or Direwolf templates.

 ## Onboarding and setup details

-For a full specification of the interactive onboarding flow (what `neo-igate setup` does, preconditions, prompts, validation rules, and implementation notes), see the detailed onboarding specification in the docs:
+For a full specification of the interactive onboarding flow (what `neo-rx setup` does, preconditions, prompts, validation rules, and implementation notes), see the detailed onboarding specification in the docs:

 - docs/onboarding-spec.md